Extreme Government Makeover

 Enter Peak Academy, the coaching and innovation program Mayor Hancock created to teach frontline city employees how to tackle small problems and deliver big results.
 In four years, Peak Academy trained 5,000 government staff in the fundamentals of lean manufacturing and other process management techniques.
 More than 2,000 employee-driven innovations later, the program had saved Denver an estimated $15 million.
 Word got out and dozens of other governments sent their staffs to Denver or hired Peak Academy to bring the training to them.

-In this fun, easy-to-read guide, Brian Elms and Governing staff writer J.B.
+In this fun, easy-to-read guide, Brian Elms and former Governing staff writer J.B.
 Wogan deliver the basics for the rest of us, with:

 - a surprisingly frank discussion about how hard it was to get the program off the ground